SquareGPS/navixy-api/docs/panel-api/resources/subpaas/session.md

 * 13 –
     * The dealer is not paas.
     * The dealer has different status than `NOT_BLOCKED`.
-    * The dealer's tariff doesn't allow subpaases.
+    * The dealer's tariff does not allow subpaases.
     * Found subpaas is not in `NOT_BLOCKED` status.